Project-MONAI/tutorials/nnunet/README.md

 1. [BraTS21](http://braintumorsegmentation.org/): The RSNA-ASNR-MICCAI BraTS 2021 Challenge utilizes multi-institutional preoperative baseline multiparametric magnetic resonance imaging (mpMRI) scans and focuses on evaluating (task 1) state-of-the-art methods for segmentation of intrinsically heterogeneous brain glioblasts in mpMRI scans Tumor subregion.
 2. [AMOS22](https://amos22.grand-challenge.org/): Task 1 focuses on the segmentation of abdominal organs using CT scans.
 The goal is to evaluate the performance of different segmentation methods on a diverse set of 500 cases, with annotations for 15 organs.
 Task 2 extends the scope of Task 1 by including MRI scans in addition to CT scans.
 Under this “Cross Modality” setting, a single algorithm must segment abdominal organs from both CT and MRI scans.
 This task provides an additional 100 MRI scans with the same type of annotation.

 The table below shows the results of full-resolution 3D U-Net on fold 0 for each dataset.
-We can see that the performance of `nnUNetV2Runner` meets expectation.
+We can see that the performance of `nnUNetV2Runner` meets expectations.

 | Tasks | native nnU-Net | `nnUNetV2Runner` |
 |-----------------|-----------------|-----------------|